How can I help you?

 ....Add stylesheet and script resources

 The theme stylesheet and script can be accessed from NuGet through Static Web Assets.
-Reference the stylesheet and script in the <head> of the ~wwwroot/index.html file of your MAUI Blazor App and in the ~/Components/App.razor file of your Blazor Web App.
+Reference the stylesheet and script in the <head> of the ~wwwroot/index.html file of your .NET MAUI Blazor Hybrid App and in the ~/Components/App.razor file of your Blazor Web App.

 <head>